 As much as we love Pinterest and Instagram, when it comes to collecting inspiration for your wedding, we're all for creating a physical wedding mood board.
 Storing everything in the digital realm can lead to an "out of sight out of mind" mentality, so instead, we love the idea of not only printing out your favorite inspirational wedding photos, but showcasing them in a tangible way.
 Here's how to create a wedding mood board that you can keep at home (and thus see every day!) to help you zero in on your wedding aesthetic.

 "When it comes to planning a wedding, it's all about the details.
-And as we know, there are lots of them!" says Robin Verrier, founder and art director of Verry Robin Co, based in Charlottesville, Virginia.
-"Keeping everything (and everyone) straight and on the same page is crucial to ensure the whole process moves like a well oiled machine."
-Verrier creates some of the most beautiful mood boards we've ever seen, so we definitely trust her advice!
-Keep reading for our top tips on creating your very own IRL wedding mood board.
+And as we know, there are lots of them!" says Robin Verrier, founder and art director of Verry Robin & Co. in Charlottesville, Virginia.
+"Keeping everything (and everyone) on the same page is crucial to ensure the whole process moves like a well-oiled machine."
+Verrier designs some of the most beautiful mood boards we've ever seen, so we definitely trust her advice!
+Here are some of her top tips for creating your very own IRL wedding mood board.

 1. Discover Your Palette Organically

 Obsessed with blush and gold?
 Lovely!
 But that doesn’t mean those colors will work best with your venue, season or overall aesthetic.
 Avoid being tied to specific hues and see what emerges naturally.
 “Mood boarding is a great visual way to brainstorm,” says Verrier.
 You may be surprised by what you’re drawn to outside of your go-to faves.

 2. Step Away from Pinterest